-MESA and TESE are very successful procedures.
+TESE is very successful procedures.
 Doctors find functioning sperm in 75% of cases.
 However, the likelihood of success is largely determined by the underlying disorder or causes of the lack of sperm in the ejaculate.
 Various examinations of the partner (hormone analyses, genetic studies, etc.) can often be performed before the procedure to enable a good prediction of the prognosis and the resulting chance of pregnancy.

-Just as with any operation performed under anaesthesia, there are certain risks involved with TESE and MESA, which the treating doctor will explain individually.
+Just as with any operation performed under anaesthesia, there are certain risks involved with TESE, which the treating doctor will explain individually.
 In rare cases, postoperative bleeding, bruising, swelling of the scrotum or an infection of the epididymis may occur after the operation.
 Therefore, it is advisable to rest for around five days after the surgery and not to shower until the next day at the earliest.
 It is also advisable to avoid bathing or using a sauna for around two weeks after the operation.

-The amount of sperm retrieved through TESE/MESA treatment is usually rather low and the retrieved sperm are not capable of independent fertilisation (e.g. by insemination in the uterine cavity).
+The amount of sperm retrieved through TESE treatment is usually rather low and the retrieved sperm are not capable of independent fertilisation (e.g. by insemination in the uterine cavity).
 For this reason, the partner’s eggs are always fertilised using an intracytoplasmic sperm injection (ICSI).

 The extent to which health insurance companies cover the costs depends on the country.
 Our doctors will gladly advise you of your options.